ibodev1/ibodev1/README.md

 # Hi, I'am İbrahim.
-Well, nothing special, just an eighteen year old person interested in computers and art.
-Name's `İbrahim`, `İbrahim Ödev` to be exact.
-Call me İbrahim if you wanna.
+Call me ibo if you wanna.
 I'm not a professional in any way whatsoever, I do things to have fun and cause its interesting.

 ### Where are you from?
 Where do you belong?
 `Karatay-Konya`/`Turkey`🇹🇷